grafana/grafana/docs/sources/dashboards/build-dashboards/modify-dashboard-settings/index.md

 ## Add an annotation query

 An annotation query is a query that queries for events.
-These events can be visualized in Graphs across the dashboard as vertical lines along with a small icon you can hover over to get the event information.
+These events can be visualized in graphs across the dashboard as vertical lines along with a small icon you can hover over to see the event information.

-**To add an annotation query:**

 1. On the **Dashboard settings** page, click **Annotations**.
 1. Click **Add annotation query**.
 1. Enter a name and select a data source.
 1. Complete the rest of the form to build a query and annotation.

-The query editor UI will depened on the data source you select.
-Please refer to the data source documentation for details on how to construct a query.
+The query editor UI changes based on the data source you select.
+Refer to the [Data source]({{< relref "../../../datasources/" >}}) documentation for details on how to construct a query.

 ## Add a variable

-Variables allow you to create more interactive and dynamic dashboards.
+Variables enable you to create more interactive and dynamic dashboards.
 Instead of hard-coding things like server, application, and sensor names in your metric queries, you can use variables in their place.
 Variables are displayed as dropdown lists at the top of the dashboard.
 These dropdowns make it easy to change the data being displayed in your dashboard.